dvente/CS5011-NettleSweeper/README.md

 # CS5011-NettleSweeper
 One project I did as an assignement for CS5011 (AI practices) during my Masters at the University of St Andrews.
+I don't intend to continue working on this project.
+This is just to show some of my work.
+If you're curious about my work, I'd advice you to take a look at the AIlab code, which is designed to automaticall run different algorithms on testing maps and print the results.
+I feel those are the most interesting parts.

  ## The assignement
  This assignement was written by Alice Toniolo, School of Computer Science, University of St Andrews 2017-18